RWKV/rwkv.cpp/docs/hipBLAS_on_Windows.md

 The [validation tools](https://rocm.docs.amd.com/en/latest/reference/validation_tools.html) not support on Windows.
 So you should confirm the Version of `ROCM` by yourself.

-Fortunately `AMD` provides complete help documentation, you can use the help documentation to install [ROCM](https://rocm.docs.amd.com/en/latest/deploy/windows/quick_start.html)
+Fortunately, `AMD` provides complete help documentation, you can use the help documentation to install [ROCM](https://rocm.docs.amd.com/en/latest/deploy/windows/quick_start.html)

 >**If you encounter an error, if it is [AMD ROCm Windows Installation Error 215](https://github.com/RadeonOpenCompute/ROCm/issues/2363), don't worry about this error.
 ROCM has been installed correctly, but the vs studio plugin installation failed, we can ignore it.**